What's a Carnival?

 Why Participate in Carnivals?

 You might be asking yourself, “Why would I want to participate in a carnival?”
-Well, for one thing it’s a way to introduce yourself to the personal finance world.
-Most personal finance bloggers check out these carnivals, participate in them regularly, and host them.
-It’s a great way to announce your arrival in the blogging community.
+It's a great way to introduce yourself to the personal finance world.
+Many personal finance bloggers check out these carnivals, participate in them regularly, and host them.

 After you get your feet wet by participating in a few carnivals, you’ll want to try hosting one.
 The first carnival I ever hosted was the Festival of Frugality #130.
 It was fun and wow, talk about traffic, hosting a carnival really brings a lot of new visitors!
 Most carnivals want you to submit a post to the carnival before you can host, so get to submitting if you are anxious to host.
 There are rules for hosting, too, which I did not cover in this post.
 Oh, and because you MUST read every submission, you end up meeting a lot of new people, too!